tibdex/github-rebase/README.md

 ## Troubleshooting

-`github-rebase` uses [`debug`](https://www.npmjs.com/package/debug) to log helpful information at different steps of the cherry-picking process.
+`github-rebase` uses [`debug`](https://www.npmjs.com/package/debug) to log helpful information at different steps of the rebase process.
 To enable these logs, set the `DEBUG` environment variable to `github-rebase`.

 # How it Works